tibor-zukina/Daily-AI-risk-report/README.md

 ## Instructions

 ### External services
-- Create the Open AI API key
+- Create the Open AI API assistant using OpenAI dashboard with the details specified in `docs/example.openai_api_assistant.json`.
 - Create the free email sending account with the provider such as Brevo and set up your SMTP API key for transactional emails.
 - Request an API key from Google news with your email.